-A new permanent shared exit on southbound I-5 will open to travelers going to Thorne Lane and Berkeley Street in summer 2021.
+A new permanent shared exit on southbound I-5 will open to travelers going to Thorne Lane and Berkeley Street in by Memorial Day, 2021.
 The barrier that is being built will eventually separate mainline I-5 traffic from those taking the exit.
 Anyone traveling to the Tillicum and Woodbrook neighborhoods will be using this shared exit.